HarleyCoops/ResponsesAPI/README.md

-# OpenAI File Search Implementation
+# OpenAI File Search Implementation with Vector Store Visualization

-This project implements the OpenAI Responses API file search tool for semantic search on PDF documents.
+This project implements the OpenAI Responses API file search tool for semantic search on PDF documents, along with 3D visualization of vector store embeddings.
 It's based on the sample code that demonstrates using vector stores to search and answer questions from PDF content.

 ## Features